When you have a lot of debt hanging over you, doesn’t it feel overwhelming?

 Where do you start?

-When I had $8,000 in student loans, I felt like this.
+When I had $8,000 in private student loans, I felt like this.
 You may have more or less than this.
 And the circumstances of how you accumulated debt may be different.

 You may have lost your job and weren’t able to find a new one as quickly.
 Your new job pays peanuts and doesn’t cover your family’s health insurance.